 For any curry lover visiting Thailand, massaman curry is a must.
-This creamy, peanut flavoured dish is rich in flavour and spicy without being too overpowering.
-As with many curries in the country you have the choice of adding any number of different meats or even tofu to the sauce.
+This creamy, peanut-flavoured dish is rich in flavour and spicy without being too overpowering.
+As with many curries in the country, you have the choice of adding any number of different meats or even tofu to the sauce.
 Each one is made slightly differently depending on which restaurant you visit, though massaman curry always contains potato – a staple for anyone in search of a filling meal.

-This relatively mild curry may not have originated in Thailand, but having adapted the dish from India, it is now one of the most popular curries in the country and is a must-try for anyone visiting!
+This relatively mild curry may not have originated in Thailand, but has adapted the dish from India, it is now one of the most popular curries in the country and is a must-try for anyone visiting!

 First time in Bangkok?
 Find more newbie Bangkok food tips with Travelling Book Junkie

 Without a doubt, Bangkok’s Chinatown on Yarrowat Road is the best place to visit if you love street food.
 Every Friday and Saturday night the streets are lined with vendors selling everything from grilled squid on a stick to crispy duck and more.
 Look beyond the street vendors and you’ll find an assortment of hole-in-the-wall restaurants cooking up BBQ pork and my personal favourite – steamed buns and dumpling soup.
 We personally prefer to have a roaming dinner rather than choosing one place to eat at.
 Just make your way down the street eating whatever takes your fancy as you go… and trust us, it’s all good!